greenpeace/planet4-docker-compose/README.md

 When you see the line `Starting service: php-fpm <php-version-number>` you can navigate to: [https://test.planet4.dev](https://test.planet4.dev)

+If at any point the install process fails, with Compose showing a message such as `file could not be downloaded (HTTP/1.1 404 Not Found)`, this is a transient network error and re-running the install should fix the issue.
+TODO: find a way to make composer retry failed downloads.

 ### Requirements

 Firstly, requirements for running this development environment: